 Weisswurst is another food served by street vendors that you should try in Germany!
 German weisswurst consists of German veal sausage links.
 The links are encased in a white, German, fine wheat flour (farina) casing.
 German weisswurst is usually served with a top Wiener (bun).
 Weisswurst also contains mace and salt.

 Why is German Weisswurst a great German snack?
 German weisswurst offers a unique flavor that most other German foods don’t have.
 It’s typically very light and fluffy, making it the perfect breakfast or lunch choice.

 If you like German sausages, you’ll love German weisswurst because it has the same German flavors with a unique twist that sets it apart from all the other German foods on this list.

 6. Döner Kebab

-Some regions have their own particular style for this dish – for example Germany’s variation comes with additional tomato-based condiments such as vegetables and sauces, whereas the Turkish variant will come loaded with fries, sauces, onions and tomatoes.
+Some regions have their particular style for this dish.
+For example, Germany’s variation comes with additional tomato-based condiments such as vegetables and sauces, whereas the Turkish variant will come loaded with fries, sauces, onions, and tomatoes.

 7. Schnitzel mit Pommes Frites

-German schnitzels in street food form come with either Pommes Frites (French fries or fried potatoes), German potato salad (a German dish typically consisting of boiled potatoes in a dressing) or German vegetables.
+German schnitzels in street food come with either Pommes Frites (French fries or fried potatoes), German potato salad (a German dish typically consisting of boiled potatoes in a dressing), or German vegetables.

 8. Hähnchenschenkel mit Kartoffelsalat

-German Hähnchenschenkel mit Kartoffelsalat offers a great German flavor that can’t be replicated by any other type of German food.
+German Hähnchenschenkel mit Kartoffelsalat offers a great flavor that any other type of German food can’t replicate.